Afemai

 - Traditional Medicine Practices

-- Traditional medicine involves herbal remedies and spiritual healing, with practices passed down through generations.
+- Traditional healers in Afemai communities use herbal remedies and spiritual practices to treat illnesses, with knowledge passed down through generations.

 - Environmental Practices